CompTIA Security+ Exam Notes

 Authorization:

-Once authenticated, the system determines the level of access the user has to specific resources based on their assigned permissions, which can be managed through different models like discretionary (owner-defined) or mandatory (system-enforced).
+Once authenticated, the system determines the user's level of access to specific resources based on their assigned permissions, which can be managed through different models, such as discretionary (owner-defined) or mandatory (system-enforced).

 Accounting:

-This final stage involves recording user activity, including what resources they accessed when they accessed them, and any potential anomalies, providing an audit trail for security purposes.
+This final stage involves recording user activity, including what resources they accessed, when, and any potential anomalies, providing an audit trail for security purposes.

 Key points to remember: